EnKF-C user guide: Starting up: example 1

 \section{Starting up: example 1}

-It may be a good idea to start getting familiar with the system by running the example in \verb|examples/1|.
-The example has been put up based on the runs of regional EnKF and EnOI reanalysis systems for Tasman Sea developed by Bureau of Meteorology.
+You may find it helpful to start getting familiar with the system by running the example in \verb|examples/1|.
+The example has been put up based on runs of the regional EnKF and EnOI reanalysis systems for Tasman Sea developed by Bureau of Meteorology.
 It allows one to conduct a single assimilation for 23 December 2007 (day 6565 since 1 January 1990) with either EnKF or EnOI.
 To reduce the size of the system, the model state has been stripped down to two vertical levels and $100 \times 100$ horizontal grid.
 Due to its size (almost 80\,MB) the data for this example is available for download separately from the EnKF-C code -- see \verb|examples/1/README| for details.